 \vs

-The first step is to restrict our attention to (classical) functions on $\mathcal{X}^+(\Sigma,\mathcal{P})$ that can be written as Laurent polynomials in the exponentiated shear coordinates, for {\em every} ideal triangulations; finding all of them is already a highly nontrivial task, and is accomplished in \cite{FG06}.
-Then, for each $\Delta$, devise a way to assign to each such universally Laurent function a quantum Laurent polynomial, and prove that the resulting quantum Laurent polynomials for different $\Delta$'s are related to each other by the quantum mutation maps $\Phi^q_{\Delta,\Delta'}$.
+The first step is to restrict our attention to (classical) functions on $\mathcal{X}^+(\Sigma,\mathcal{P})$ that can be written as Laurent polynomials in the exponentiated shear coordinates for {\em every} ideal triangulation; finding all of them is already a highly nontrivial task, and is accomplished in \cite{FG06}.
+Then, for each $\Delta$, we must devise a way to assign to each such universally Laurent function a quantum Laurent polynomial, and prove that the resulting quantum Laurent polynomials for different $\Delta$ are related to each other by the quantum mutation maps $\Phi^q_{\Delta,\Delta'}$.

 \vs